Come and join us August 21nd, 22rd and 23th for the

 on Fox Hill Road in Russell, PA.

 At the main stage, you can relax under a large tent and listen to sounds of Native American, traditional country, folk, and bluegrass music.

-Saturday children at the festival will enjoy the pony rides, games and some hand on craft project that they can make and take home.
+Saturday children at the festival will enjoy the games and some hands on craft projects that they can make and take home.